-The HealthLine is Cleveland’s first Bus Rapid Transit system, serving the Euclid Corridor and connecting the two largest regional employment areas, downtown and University Circle.
-The $200 million project was named the “Best” Bus Rapid Transit in North America by the Institute for Transportation and Development Policy.
-It’s 24 hybrid-electric vehicles with doors on both sides have precision docking at 36 stations.
+The HealthLine is Cleveland’s first Bus Rapid Transit system, serving the Euclid Corridor and connecting the two largest regional employment areas, Downtown and University Circle.
+The $200 million projects was named the “Best” Bus Rapid Transit in North America by the Institute for Transportation and Development Policy.
+Its 24 hybrid-electric vehicles with doors on both sides have precision docking at 36 stations.
 These buses produce 90 percent fewer emissions than standard buses and have a dedicated right-of-way with higher travel speed limits.
 Riders can expect to be picked up every 10 – 15 minutes.

 Transferring to/from other Transit Systems

 Passengers transferring to RTA from a transit system outside Cuyahoga County receive one free ride on RTA if they present a valid transfer from an adjacent transit agency.
 Conversely, once a fare is paid on RTA for their return trip, there will be a credit offered to customers transferring to these agencies, in the amount of the RTA fare paid.
 For more information on out-of-county fares, please visit the RTA’s website.